 Are English lessons part of the program?

-No, the purpose of the program is integration in a Canadian high school, so there are no formal English lessons.
+No, the purpose of the program is a local Canadian high school experience, so there are no formal English lessons.

 When is the application deadline?

 Thursday, February 21, 2019 (or until the program is full).

 Can students arrive the day before or after the program begins?

 Unfortunately we cannot accommodate arrivals on any day other than Sunday, April 14.

 Can students depart early or stay after the program end date?

 No; however, in the case of emergency, students will be transferred to the airport for an early departure at no cost.
 There is no refund for unused portions of the program.